Foz Meadows: Personal life

 Raised on the Central Coast of New South Wales, Meadows has lived across Australia, including Melbourne and Sydney, and the UK, including Bristol and Aberdeen.
-Meadows is genderqueer and married to philosophy lecturer Toby Meadows.
-They have one son, born while living in the UK and they now live in Brisbane.
-Meadows is bisexual.
-In 2015, they came out as genderqueer.
+Meadows is married to philosophy lecturer Toby Meadows.
+They have one son, born while living in the UK, and they now live in Brisbane.
+Meadows is bisexual, and in 2015, they came out as genderqueer.